What is a Schengen Visa?

 You have to apply and make an appointment at least 15 days before the intended journey, and the earliest three months before.
 Collect the required documents and on the day of your appointment show up at the embassy on time.

 There is a number of documents the embassy of your destination Schengen country will ask you to submit in order to grant you with a visa.
-Be careful to collect all of the necessary documents as required.

 - A valid passport with at least two empty pages, issued within the last ten years.
 The passport must be valid for another three months beyond the intended stay in the Schengen Area.

-- A visa application form, completely filled online, downloaded in two copies and signed at the end.
+- A visa application form.
+Completely filled online, downloaded in two copies and signed at the end.

-- A recent photography, no more than 6-months old (35–40mm in width, close up of your head and top of your shoulders so that your face takes up 70–80% of the photograph.
+- A recent photography.
+No more than 6-months old (35–40mm in width, close up of your head and top of your shoulders so that your face takes up 70–80% of the photograph.
 It should be taken in sharp focus and clear, of high quality and with no ink marks or creases).

-- A travel medical insurance covering emergency medical, hospitalization and in case of death, repatriation.
+- A travel medical insurance.
+Covering emergency medical, hospitalization and in case of death, repatriation.
 Minimum cover should be 30.000 EUR, and is must be valid for you entire duration of stay in the whole territory of the Schengen Area.

-- Visa fee – which costs EUR 60 for adults and EUR 35 for minors.
+- Visa fee.
+Which costs EUR 60 for adults and EUR 35 for minors.

 There are also other various documents related to the purpose of visit or proof of financial means to support you during your stay.

-- Evidence of sufficient funds for the visit – you should prove that you will be able to financially maintain yourself during your stay in the Schengen territory.
+- Evidence of sufficient funds for the visit.
+You should prove that you will be able to financially maintain yourself during your stay in the Schengen territory.
 You should prove that you have £60.00 per person per day if you are staying in a hotel, £40.00 per person per day if you are staying in a hostel or similar, £20.00 per person per day if you are staying with family or friends, plus funds for a return ticket to your country of residence.
 You can prove this through your bank statement that should not be older than 3 days.

-- Previous visas – if you have traveled in the Schengen Zone before, with a passport that has already expired now, bring that passport with you to prove your travels.
+- Previous visas.
+If you have traveled in the Schengen Zone before, with a passport that has already expired now, bring that passport with you to prove your travels.

 - Travel Itinerary – a booked flight reservation, hotel booking etc, that shows in details when you plan to visit the country, where you will stay and what you will do.